 Enjoy one of The Vault’s punches with a group of up to ten people.
 The potent Artillery packs a punch with an explosive mix of rye, rum, gin, cognac, benedictine and champagne.
 Tom Tom, the bar’s namesake punch, features a choice of Tito’s vodka or Hayman’s Old Tom Gin, magically blended with lemon, orange flower water and served with an ice ring.

-Built in historic Automobile Alley, the neighborhood bar Sidecar warmly reflects the history of the district.
+Built in the historic Automobile Alley Entertainment District, the neighborhood bar Sidecar warmly reflects the history of the district.
 Although their cocktail menu isn’t extensive, it’s a treat to watch this bar’s mixologists expertly prepare libations, especially the manhattan or old fashioned.
 Order up the Maker’s Mann-hatty or Old ‘Smokey’ Rye Fashion and the barkeeper will place your glass over a lit piece of cedar, capturing the smoke and blending it with the complex woodiness of the whiskey.

 Marvel at the luminous colors in the expertly prepared 1905 Modern cocktail or the bar’s namesake Sidecar.
 Enjoy the classic ‘Okie’ Gin & Tonic crafted from Oklahoma’s own Strong Tonic and Loyal Gin from Prairie Wolf distillers.